 Common Misconceptions About Estate Planning

-Two of the most common misconceptions about estate planning are that having a will allows your heirs to avoid probate, and that in a community property state, upon the death of a spouse, property automatically transfers to the surviving spouse.
+Two of the most common misconceptions about estate planning are that having a last will and testament allows your heirs to avoid probate, and that in a community property state, upon the death of a spouse, estate property automatically transfers to the surviving spouse.
 Both of these ideas are not true, and cause confusion for people after a loved one dies.

 What Happens After I Die?